NCAlgebra/NC/DOCUMENTATION/PREAMBLE/NCGB.md

 The monomial ordering imposes a relationship between the variables which are used to *sort* the monomials in a polynomial.
-The ordering implied by the above command can be visualized using
+The ordering implied by the above command can be visualized using:

 	PrintMonomialOrder[];

-which in this case produces the ordering
+which in this case produces the ordering:

 $a < b < c \ll x$.